 3. You need to examine a part of the body with very small bone components.

 Since CT scans can image bones in a very clear manner, CT scans prove to be extremely valuable to doctors who are examining patients for bone injuries in places like their hands and their feet, as well as in their spinal region.
-These areas might not be as visible with diagnostic imaging methods like X-rays.
+These areas might not be as visible with diagnostic imaging methods like x-rays.

-4. You need to examine whether your injury involves soft tissue damage.
+4. Your injury involves soft tissue damage.

 5. You have a tumor that doctors are performing surgery on.